MichalOpoka/ecfr/cfr/title-05-Administrative-Personnel/chapter-XVI-Office-Government-Ethics/subchapter-B-Government-Ethics/part-2634-Executive-Branch-Financial-Disclosure-Qualified-Trusts-Certificates-Divestiture/subpart-C-Contents-Public-Reports/section-2634.302.md

 (4) Any other noninvestment income, such as prizes, awards, or discharge of indebtedness.

-Note:
+Note to paragraph (a)(3):

 In calculating the amount of an honorarium, subtract any actual and necessary travel expenses incurred by the recipient and one relative.
-For example, if such expenses are paid or reimbursed by the honorarium source, they shall not be counted as part of the honorarium payment; if the expenses are paid or reimbursed by the individual receiving the honorarium, the amount of honorarium shall be reduced by the amount of such expenses.
+If such expenses are paid or reimbursed by the honorarium source, they shall not be counted as part of the honorarium payment.

-Example 1.An official is a participant in a retirement plan of Coastal Airlines.
-Pursuant to such plan, the official and his spouse receive passage on some Coastal flights without charge, and they receive passage on other flights at a discounted fare.
-The difference between what Coastal charges members of the public generally and what the official and his spouse are charged for a particular flight is deemed income in-kind and must be disclosed by this reporting individual if it exceeds the $200 threshold.Example 2.An official serves on the board of directors at a bank, for which he receives a $500 fee each calendar quarter.
-He also receives an annual fee of $1,500 for service as trustee of a private trust.
+Example 1:An official is a participant in the defined benefit retirement plan of Coastal Airlines.
+Since his retirement from Coastal Airlines, the filer receives a $5,000 pension payment each month.
+The pension income must be disclosed as employment-related income.Example 2:An official serves on the board of directors at a bank, for which he receives a $5,000 fee each calendar quarter.
+He also receives an annual fee of $15,000 for service as trustee of a private trust.
 In both instances, such fees received or earned during the reporting period must be disclosed, and the actual amount must be shown.

-(b) *Investment income.* Each financial disclosure report filed pursuant to this subpart shall disclose:
+(b) *Investment income.* Except as indicated in § 2634.309, each financial disclosure report filed pursuant to this subpart must disclose:

-(1) The source and type of investment income, characterized as dividends, rents, interest, capital gains, or income from qualified or excepted trusts or excepted investment funds (see § 2634.310 of this subpart), which is received by the filer or accrued to his benefit during the reporting period, and which exceeds $200 in amount or value from any one source.
-Examples include, but are not limited to, income derived from real estate, collectible items, stocks, bonds, notes, copyrights, pensions, mutual funds, the investment portion of life insurance contracts, loans, and personal savings accounts (as defined in § 2634.301(c)(2) of this subpart).
-Note that for entities with portfolio holdings, such as Individual Retirement Accounts (IRA's), brokerage accounts, trusts, and mutual or pension funds, each underlying source of income must be separately disclosed, unless the entity qualifies for special treatment under § 2634.310 of this subpart.
-The amount or value of income from each reported source shall also be disclosed and categorized in accordance with the following table:
+(1) The source and type of investment income, characterized as dividends, rent, interest, capital gains, or income from qualified or excepted trusts or excepted investment funds (see § 2634.312), which is received by the filer during the reporting period, and which exceeds $200 in amount or value from any one source.
+Examples include, but are not limited to, income derived from real estate, collectible items, stocks, bonds, notes, copyrights, pensions, mutual funds, the investment portion of life insurance contracts, loans, and personal savings accounts (as defined in § 2634.301(c)(2)).
+Note that for entities with portfolio holdings, such as brokerage accounts or trusts, each underlying source of income must be separately disclosed, unless the entity qualifies for special treatment under § 2634.312.
+The amount or value of income from each reported source must also be disclosed and categorized in accordance with the following table:

+(i) None (or less than $201);

-(i) Not more than $1,000;
+(ii) $201 but not more than $1,000;

-(ii) Greater than $1,000 but not more than $2,500;
+(iii) Greater than $1,000 but not more than $2,500;

-(iii) Greater than $2,500 but not more than $5,000;
+(iv) Greater than $2,500 but not more than $5,000;

-(iv) Greater than $5,000 but not more than $15,000;
+(v) Greater than $5,000 but not more than $15,000;

-(v) Greater than $15,000 but not more than $50,000;
+(vi) Greater than $15,000 but not more than $50,000;

-(vi) Greater than $50,000 but not more than $100,000;
+(vii) Greater than $50,000 but not more than $100,000;

-(vii) Greater than $100,000 but not more than $1,000,000; and
+(viii) Greater than $100,000 but not more than $1,000,000; and

-(viii) Greater than $1,000,000;
+(ix) Greater than $1,000,000;

-(ix) Provided that, with respect to investment income of the filer alone or joint investment income of the filer with the filer's spouse and/or dependent children, the following additional categories over $1,000,000 shall apply:
+(x) Provided that, with respect to investment income of the filer alone or joint investment income of the filer with the filer's spouse and/or dependent children, the following additional categories over $1,000,000 will apply:

 (A) Greater than $1,000,000 but not more than $5,000,000; and

 (B) Greater than $5,000,000.

-(2) The source, type, andthe actual amount or value of gross income from a business, distributive share of a partnership, joint business venture income, payments from an estate or an annuity or endowment contract, or any other items of income not otherwise covered by paragraphs (a) or (b)(1) of this section which are received by the filer or accrued to his benefit during the reporting period and which exceed $200 from any one source.
+(2) The source, type, and the actual amount or value of gross income from a business, distributive share of a partnership, joint business venture income, payments from an estate or an annuity or endowment contract, or any other items of income not otherwise covered by paragraphs (a) or (b)(1) of this section which are received by the filer during the reporting period and which exceed $200 from any one source.

-Example 1.An official rents out a portion of his residence.
-He receives rental income of $600 from one individual for four months and $1,200 from another individual for the remaining eight months of the year covered by his incumbent financial disclosure report.
+Example 1:An official rents out a portion of his residence.
+He receives rental income of $6,000 from one individual for four months and $12,000 from another individual for the remaining eight months of the year covered by his incumbent financial disclosure report.
 He must identify the property, specify the type of income (rent), and indicate the category of the total amount of rent received.
-(He must also disclose the asset information required by § 2634.301 of this subpart.)Example 2.A reporting individual has three savings accounts with Bank A. One is in his name and earned $85 in interest during the reporting period.
-One is in a joint account with his spouse and earned $120 in interest.
-One is in his name and his dependent daughter's name and earned $35 in interest.
-Since the aggregate interest income from this source exceeds $200, the official must disclose the name of the bank, the type of income, and the category of the total amount of interest earned from all three accounts.
-(He must also disclose the accounts as assets under § 2634.301 of this subpart if, in the aggregate, they total more than $5,000 in that bank.)Example 3.An official has an ownership interest in a fast-food restaurant, from which she receives $10,000 in annual income.
+(He must also disclose the asset information required by § 2634.301.)Example 2:An official has an ownership interest in a fast-food restaurant, from which she receives $25,000 in annual income.
 She must specify on her financial disclosure report the type of income, such as partnership distributive share or gross business income, and indicate the actual amount of such income.
-(Additionally, she must describe the business and categorize its asset value, pursuant to § 2634.301 of this subpart).[57 FR 11808, Apr.
-7, 1992; 57 FR 21854, May 22, 1992, as amended at 63 FR 43068, Aug.
-12, 1998; 65 FR 69656, Nov.
-20, 2000; 71 FR 28233, May 16, 2006; 72 FR 16986, Apr.
-6, 2007]
+(Additionally, she must describe the business and categorize its asset value, pursuant to § 2634.301.)Example 3:A reporting individual owned stock in XYZ, a publicly-traded corporation.
+During the reporting period, she received $85 in dividends and, when she sold her shares, $175 in capital gains.
+The individual must disclose XYZ Corporation because the stock generated more than $200 in income.
+She also must specify the type of income (dividends and capital gains), and indicate the category of the total amount of income received.
+(She must also disclose the asset information required by § 2634.301.)